SuvadeepMukherjee/Backend-Interview-Notes/express/middleware.md

 ### Q8: What is the difference between application-level and route-level middleware ?

-**Answer**: application-level middleware applies globally to all incoming requests in the entire express.js applications

-route-level middleware applies only to specific routes , not all incoming requests
+**Answer**: application-level middleware applies globally to all incoming requests in the entire express.js applications. route-level middleware applies only to specific routes , not all incoming requests

 ### Q9: What is error handling middleware and how to implement it ?